Porter Robinson: Early life

-Robinson was born in Atlanta, Georgia, and currently resides in Chapel Hill, North Carolina.
-He was accepted into UNC, where both of his parents are alumni, but did not attend himself due to his newly launched music career.
-He is the second of four boys in his family.
-He has stated that he is very close friends with fellow DJs and record producers Madeon and Dillon Francis.
+Robinson was born in Atlanta, Georgia, and raised in Chapel Hill, North Carolina, where he resides.
+He is the second of four boys in his family (in order: Nick, Porter, Mark, Robert).
+He was accepted into the University of North Carolina at Chapel Hill, where both of his parents are alumni, but did not attend himself due to his newly launched music career.